 I’m having one of those “I’m not enough” days.

-You know the kind where you question everything about yourself: am I a good enough mom? am I pretty enough? is my house clean enough?
+You know the kind where you question everything about yourself: Am I a good enough mom?
+Am I pretty enough?
+Is my house clean enough?
 Do I dress well enough?
 Do I eat healthy enough?

 Those are only a few of the annoying thoughts running through my head today.

 You’d think by now I could let go of my insecure youth, but that part of me still makes herself known.
-Being completely comfortable with who am is a work in progress and I think that it may always be, isn’t it for everyone?
+Being completely comfortable with who I am is a work in progress and I think that it may always be, isn’t it for everyone?

 Life is a work in progress, right?

 Heck, I’ve come a long way from the days where I hid my chronic illness or ignored it altogether; I’m overly comfortable to talk about it now, seriously!
 I’m at peace with that part of myself, but it definitely took time to get here.
 My health is just another part of my story.

 I’m leaving this post by saying “embrace your story” and “embrace your imperfection”, that’s not just a reminder to all of you…it’s a reminder to me too.